-Our sponsor, JCIC Sponsor LLC, a Cayman Islands limited liability company, which we refer to as our sponsor, has agreed to purchase 5,333,333 warrants (or 5,933,333 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.50 per warrant, in a private placement to occur concurrently with the closing of this offering.
+Our sponsor, JCIC Sponsor LLC, a Cayman Islands limited liability company, which we refer to as our sponsor, has agreed to purchase 8,500,000 warrants (or 9,400,000 warrants if the underwriters' over-allotment option is exercised in full), each exercisable to purchase one Class A ordinary share at \$11.50 per share, subject to adjustment, at a price of \$1.00 per warrant, in a private placement to occur concurrently with the closing of this offering.
 Our initial shareholders, which include our sponsor, currently own 8,625,000 Class B ordinary shares, up to 1,125,000 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised.
-The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination or earlier at the option of the holders thereof as described herein.
+The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination.
 Prior to our initial business combination, only holders of our Class B ordinary shares will be entitled to vote on the appointment of directors.
-On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares and holders of the Class A ordinary shares will vote together as a single class, except that in a vote to continue the company in a jurisdiction outside the Cayman Islands, holders of Class B ordinary shares will have ten votes per share and holders of Class A ordinary shares will have one vote per share, and except as required by law or the applicable rules of the Nasdaq Capital Market ("Nasdaq"), then in effect.
+On any other matter submitted to a vote of our shareholders, holders of the Class B ordinary shares will have ten votes per share suil vote together as a single class, except that in a vote to continue the company in a jurisdiction outside the Cayman Islands, holders of Takes B ordinary shares will have ten votes per share and holders of Class B ordinary shares will have one vote per share and holders of the Class B ordinary shares will have ten votes per share and holders of the Stardard', then in effect.

 Currently, there is no public market for our securities.
-We intend to apply to have our units listed on Nasdag, under the symbol "JCICU."
-We cannot guarantee that our securities will be approved for listing on Nasdaq.
-We expect that the Class A ordinary shares and warrants comprising the units will begin separate trading on Nasdaq under the symbols "JCIC" and "JCICW," respectively, on the 52nd day following the date of this prospectus unless the underwriters permit earlier separate trading and we have satisfied certain conditions.
+We have been approved to have our units listed on Nasdaq, under the symbol "JCICU."
+The Class A ordinary shares and warrants comprising the units will begin separate trading on Nasdaq under the symbols "JCIC" and "JCICW," respectively, on the 52nd day following the date of this prospectus unless UBS Securities LLC and J.P.
+Morgan Securities LLC (the "Representatives") permit earlier separate trading and we have satisfied certain conditions.